DerekSelander/dsdump/docs/index.md

 }
 ```

 In the above example, the `foo` function along with `someStaticNumber` and `someGlobalNumber` *could* end up in the symbol table, but the `someNumber` variable inside the function would not (typically) show up in the symbol table.
 Notice how `someStaticNumber` and `someGlobalNumber` survive outside the scope of the `foo` function, so *could* end up in the symbol table.
-Now, I said "*could*" because it's quite possible to hide symbols that are private and shouldn't be exposed to other modules (via symbol table `strip`'ing), but more on that later.
+Now, I said "*could*" because it's quite possible to hide symbols that are private and shouldn't be exposed to other modules (via symbol table `strip`'ing or [function attributes](https://clang.llvm.org/docs/AttributeReference.html)), but more on that later.

+---
+<a name="nm_sym"></a>
+## 2.1 Symbol Table Overview
+---

 As mentioned, the symbol table references internally implemented and *externally referenced* symbols.

-Build and
-look at an example of an externally implemented symbol.
-Given the following **ex3.m** Objective-C file (code this one out):
+Write out the following **ex3.m** Objective-C file to your `/tmp/` directory:

 ```objc
 @import Foundation;